By: Thom Fain

 Read on Substack

-Still, a lot of respectable minds suggest that artificial intelligence is going to displace a significant chunk of white-collar jobs within one to five years.
+Even so, a lot of respectable minds suggest that artificial intelligence is going to displace a significant chunk of white-collar jobs within one to five years.
 Not factory jobs.
 Not the jobs we’ve been collectively hand-wringing about since the 1970s.
 The other jobs.
 The ones performed by people who went to college specifically so they wouldn’t have to worry about automation.
-The accountants.
-The analysts.
-The copywriters and the paralegals and the middle managers who synthesize reports that no one reads.
-Those people.
+The accountants, the analysts.
+The copywriters (hello!) and the paralegals and the mid-career managers who all synthesize reports that no one reads.

 Now, if a large portion of the workforce is no longer working — if the robots are doing the producing but the humans are no longer earning or borrowing or spending — then who exactly is paying for all the debt?
-This is not a rhetorical question.
-It’s a structural one.
-The system was built on the assumption that the future would always have more participants than the present, and suddenly we’re looking at a future that might have fewer.
+This is not a rhetorical question… Again, this crazy system was built on the assumption that the future would always have more participants than the present, and suddenly we’re looking at a future that might have fewer.
 Or at least fewer who are doing the thing the system needs them to do, which is participate economically.
 You can’t service a debt-based economy with people who don’t have jobs.
 You can’t grow your way out of leverage if the growth is happening inside a server farm that doesn’t take out mortgages.

 And this is all happening against a backdrop that makes it worse.
 The post-war financial order — the rules-based system, the one where the United States sits at the center as the issuer of the global reserve currency — that system ran on something even more fragile than low interest rates.
-It ran on trust.
-Predictability.
-The shared understanding among nations that everyone would more or less play by the same rules, and that the rules would more or less stay the same.
+It ran on trust, on predictability.
+And the shared understanding among nations that everyone would more or less play by the same rules, and that the rules would more or less stay the same.
 That predictability is what allowed leverage to build up in the first place.
 You can borrow against the future only if you believe the future will resemble the present, and you believe the future will resemble the present only if the geopolitical order feels stable.

 It does not, at the moment, feel particularly stable.